co-design-hybrid/co-design-hybrid/README.md

 Co-design workshops are not the end!
 Following a continuous improvement process, facilitators needs to regularly re-visit their hybrid arrangement to calibrate organizational preferences and the site's collaborative development practice.

 ## Acknowledgement <a name="acknowledgement"></a>
 Main contributors of this repository: [Zhendong Wang](https://www.linkedin.com/in/zhendow/), [Kayla Fathi](https://www.linkedin.com/in/kaylafathi/) and [Tobias Schimmer](https://www.bwl.uni-mannheim.de/en/heinzl/team/external/prof-dr-tobias-schimmer/).
 If you have questions with this co-design process, please do not hesitate to contact us.
-Issues and pull requests are always welcome.
+Issues and pull requests are always welcome ❤️.